 - If the situation is life threatening UMBC police will request paramedics.

-- Check on people with special needs during an evacuation.
+- Check on people with specific disability-related needs during an evacuation.
 A “buddy system”, as a method to arrange for volunteers (co-workers/neighbors) to alert and assist people with disabilities in an emergency, is a good method.

 - Attempt a rescue evacuation ONLY if you have had rescue training or the person is in immediate danger and cannot wait for professional assistance.
 Emergency responders have a short response time and advanced equipment for conveying people to safety from their area of refuge, which is commonly a stairwell, if they are not using a shelter in place location.